DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 These voices belonged to Rinne and Reiren.

-He asked both of them to take care of their luggage while he was going to the old doctor, but surprisingly he could hear lively voices on the other side of the door.
+He asked both of them to take care of their luggage while he was going to the old doctor, but surprisingly he could hear lively voices from the other side of the door.

-_TL TODO:_ Re-check `医者に診てもらう間に荷物を運んでくれと頼んでいた二人だが、扉の向こう側から妙に賑やかな叫び声`

 "Hey, Rinne?
 Reiren?
 ...Eeww, what's this smell!?"